Oil and Gas at Ghana-Ivorian border: conflict or cooperation?

 The African continent is no stranger to conflicts and disputes over natural resources.
 The diamond conflicts in Angola in the 1980s, and in Sierra Leone in the 1990s and the recent Niger Delta oil and gas conflicts in Nigeria are few examples of how resources have fuelled conflicts in the continent.

-Armed conflicts occured between Libya and Chad.
+Armed conflicts occured between Libya and Chad over land.
 In the 1980s and 1990s Eritrea and Ethiopia in the East Africa fought brutal wars over lands and territories that claimed several lives.
 Similarly, in the 1980s and 1990s Nigeria and Cameroon clashed several times over oil and gas resources in the Bakassi Peninsula.
 The conflict was later settled by the International Court of Justice in The Hague, but not after several people have been killed.
 The conflict over gas and oil resources emanated from among other things the need by both countries to keep their territorial sovereignty intact, ensure energy and human security, economic survival including the need to benefit financially from the sale of the resources.

 In the past dispute has also occured between Bostwana and Namibia over the Kasikili Island or Sedudu Island in the Chober River.
 The dispute was peacefully settled in 1999 by the International Court of Justice.